mark-wiemer/minecraft-item-db/README.md

 # Minecraft item DB

 A simple item database generated from Minecraft Wiki.
-Includes the code to regenerate the database when Minecraft Wiki updates.
+Includes instructions to regenerate the database when Minecraft Wiki updates.

 ## Overall design